Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Priors-Driven Scan Optimization

 where $W_{\gamma '}(\nu_{\rm DM}^{0},\varepsilon)$ is the weighting function for the parameter space of mass and mixing angle.
 Similar to eq. (\ref{eq:u_def}), we may define

 and derive, for a continuous scan density function $\tau(\nu_{r})$,

 and similarly for the hidden photon.
-We have explicitly allowed the internal quality factor $Q_{\rm int}$, the geometrical factor $c_{\rm PU}$, and the detector volume $V_{\rm PU}$ to vary with resonant frequency in eqs. (\ref{eq:u_a_def}), (\ref{eq:u_gamma_def}), and (\ref{eq:g_a_min}).
+We have explicitly allowed the internal quality factor $Q_{\rm int}$, the geometric factor $k(\nu_{\rm DM}^{0})$, and the pickup volume $V_{\rm PU}$ to vary with resonant frequency in eqs. (\ref{eq:u_a_def}), (\ref{eq:u_gamma_def}), and (\ref{eq:g_a_min}).

-We revisit the computational aspects of scan optimization in Section \ref{sec:QLA_sensitivity}, where we calculate the quantum limits on optimized resonant scan sensitivity for log-uniform priors and discuss calculation of minimum coupling (for example, calculation of the integrals in (\ref{eq:gDMmin_gen}) and (\ref{eq:g_a_min})) for generic scan density functions.
+We revisit the computational aspects of scan optimization in Section \ref{ssec:QLA_sensitivity}, where we calculate the quantum limits on optimized resonant scan sensitivity for log-uniform priors and discuss calculation of minimum coupling (for example, calculation of the integrals in (\ref{eq:gDMmin_gen}) and (\ref{eq:g_a_min})) for generic scan density functions (e.g. for other priors).